poiyomi/PoiyomiDocs/blog/2022-10-17-texture-optimization/2022-10-17-texture-optimization.md

 import PoiVideo from '@site/src/components/PoiVideo'

+*2023-01-30: Updated with additional info, clarifications, and organization*

 :::tip TL;DR
 - **MEASURE TEXTURE VRAM USAGE AND DOWNLOAD SIZE** using [lox9973's Assetbundle Stat tool](https://vsk.lox9973.com/abstat/) and [Thry's VRAM estimator](https://github.com/Thryrallo/VRCAvatarTools/).
 - **Reduce Resolution** *in the texture import settings*!
 Not every texture needs to be 2k or 4k.